gadenbuie/garrickadenbuie-com/content/blog/2022/saving-daylight-time/index.markdown

 </table></figcaption>
 </figure>

-In Atlanta, GA,
-which is very much on the western edge of the US Eastern time zone, it’s pretty clear from this visualization that year-round standard time is a decent way to live life.
+It’s pretty clear from this visualization that in Atlanta, GA, which is very much on the western edge of the U.S. Eastern time zone, year-round standard time is a decent way to live life.
 What about other cities in the world?